Affiliate links on Android Authority may earn us a commission. Learn more.

 Most large chain gas stations have rewards programs.
 You use your card when you buy gas and other items.
-The rewards points stack up and you use them to get gift cards, free stuff, and discounts on gas.
-There are several grocery stores with gas station chains that offer similar rewards.
+The rewards points stack up, and you use them to get gift cards, free stuff, and discounts on gas.
+There are several grocery stores and gas station chains that offer similar rewards.
 These may take a while to be effective.
 However, it’s possible to get things like free gas and all kinds of other things over time.
 They’re car apps worth having.
 In fact, everyone should have at least one of these apps.
 Some popular brands include Giant Eagle, Speedway, Kroger, Circle K, and others.

 Car part mobile apps